gilleshenrard/ITLg_POO/README.md

 As per the pattern rules, a state is always active and present as a member of the game controller.

 #### 5. Unit tests
-The unit tests for each class can be found in the mirrored directory tests/ (tests/Models, tests/Views).
+The unit tests for each class can be found in the mirrored directory tests/ (tests/Models, tests/Views, tests/Controllers).

 ---
-### 4. Change list (since v1.0)
+### 4. Change list (since v3.0)

-- Creation of Controller classes + migration of the game mechanics methods.
-- Improve MVC model use
+- Split playSlot() into checkOutcome() and playSlot()
+- Implement isLegal() to verify if a slot is legally playable
+- Make Board a member of Game to ensure only one instance of Board is used
-- Improve classes decoupling (playSlot(), Player/GameController, RandomSelect, BoardController/Slot)
+- Improve decoupling in general
-- Ease up constructors use
-- Move displayBoard in Game view and rename it to displayGame
-- Make the game loop use solely GameController
-- Make playSlot() use actual coordinates
-- Make Game constructor private (Singleton pattern)
-- Move all members in arrays when possible (Game.m_player, Game.m_seedsPlayer, Board.m_remainingSeeds)
+- Legal slots are now highlighted when displaying the board
-- Implement a machine state pattern for the main loop logic
+- Implement a minimax-based choice for AI players
+- BoardController now has a stack-based board saving and restoring mechanism
+- Move stored seeds management from Game to Board

 ---
 ### 5. Known issues